Menu Toggle Software

 • Stage unitary dehumidifiers in response to humidity sensors (including those that measure relative humidity, dewpoint, or wet bulb);

-• Only activate dehumidification equipment when either all waste heat can be used in the space or the primary system cannot satisfy 100 percent of cooling, heating, and dehumidification loads.
+• Only activate dehumidification equipment when either: 1) all waste heat can be used in the space without creating additional cooling load, or 2) the primary system cannot satisfy 100 percent of cooling, heating, and dehumidification loads.

 The requirements would be the same for all 16 California Climate Zones.
 The proposed requirements would apply to new construction, additions, and major alterations.
-Replacing a single piece of equipment in a larger system would not trigger the requirements (minimum threshold to be defined prior to publication of the Final CASE Report).
+Replacing a single piece of equipment in a larger system would not trigger the requirements.
+The code would be triggered by additions or alterations that increase plant canopy area by at least 5000 square feet.
+The code would also be triggered by alterations that replace greater than 50 percent of the total capacity of heating, ventilation, air conditioning, cooling, and dehumidification systems serving at least 5000 square feet of plant canopy area in indoor growing.

-This code change proposal would also review and reconsider requirements from the general non-residential space conditioning code, such as outdoor air ventilation requirements, that may negatively impact plant growth or efficiency.
+This code change proposal would also revise requirements for outdoor air ventilation requirements, that may negatively impact plant growth or efficiency in CO2 enriched spaces.

 Title 24, Part 6 does not currently include prescriptive measures for CEH spaces, and CBECC does not currently include an indoor CEH prototype.
-To provide facility designers with flexibility in equipment selection, CBECC would need to be updated for use in demonstrating compliance using the performance approach.
+To provide facility designers with flexibility in equipment selection, the Statewide CASE Team recommends that CBECC is updated so it can be used to demonstrate compliance using the performance approach.

 Provide Feedback